mayank-khare/JS-core/README.md

-# JS-core

-JS core concepts
+# Welcome to JS Core Repo

-This Repo is meant for JS core and Advanced concepts code
+Hi!
+This Repo is based on JavaScript Core and Advanced challenges.

+# Files

+Files are named as per the JS concept or the challege.
+To execute download/clone the repo and use either of the JS runtime environments for running the programs.

+## Running on node

+- node file-name.js